Global Pot: Thai Curry Paella with Tajín® Shrimp

 Directions

-- Bloom saffron.
+Bloom saffron.
 Warm ¼ cup (60 ml) of the stock.
-Add saffron and let steep 5 minutes.
+Add saffron and steep 5 minutes.

-- Add peas & shrimp.
-Scatter peas over the rice.
-Nestle the marinated shrimp on top.
-Cook 4–6 minutes more (lid on) until shrimp are just opaque.
+Add peas & shrimp.
+Scatter peas.
+Nestle shrimp on top.
+Cover and cook 4–6 minutes until shrimp are just opaque.
 Remove lemongrass.

 Chef’s Note: For deeper color, slide the pan under a hot broiler for 1–2 minutes before adding herbs—watch closely.